xdas-dev/xdas/docs/user-guide/atoms.md

 The same sequence can be re-used, so it only needs to be defined once.

-For executing a sequence on chunked data (e.g., larger-than-memory data sets), see the next section: [*Processing larger-than-RAM data*](processing.md).
+For executing a sequence on chunked data (e.g., larger-than-memory data sets), see the next section: [](processing.md).

 ## Defining custom atoms